 At its first regular session, and each two years thereafter, the Commission shall elect a Chairman and a Vice-Chairman from among the Contracting Parties to the Convention, who shall be of different nationalities.
-Except at the first regular session of the Commission, the Chairman and Vice-Chairman shall assume office at the end of the session at which they are elected.
-Subject to rule 10, they shall hold office for a period of two years and shall be eligible for reelection.
+Subject to rule 10, they shall hold office for a period of two years and shall be eligible for re-election.